Jim Cunningham (politician)

 James Dolan Cunningham (born 4 February 1941) is a Labour Party politician in the United Kingdom.
-He served as the Member of Parliament (MP) for Coventry South from 1992 to 2019.
+He served as the Member of Parliament (MP) for Coventry South, previously Coventry South East, from 1992 to 2019.

 Early life

 Cunningham was born in Coatbridge, Scotland and educated locally at Columba High School before attending the Trade Union College in Tillicoultry, where he completed a number of Ruskin courses on industrial relations and trade union law.
 In 1964, he became an engineer for Rolls-Royce in Ansty, joining the Labour Party in 1966 he became a shop steward with the predecessors of the Manufacturing, Science and Finance Union in the Rolls-Royce plant from 1968 throughout his service as a councillor and later Deputy Leader and then Leader of Coventry City Council.

 Local government

 Cunningham began his political career as a Coventry councillor in 1972 and became the Chair of the Council's Consumer Services Committee from 1975 until 1977.
 He was also the Vice-Chair of the Finance Committee for three terms, 1975 until 1977, 1979 until 1982 and from 1985 until 1988.
 He also served as the Vice-Chair of the Leisure Committee from 1975 until 1977, serving as the Chair from 1979 until 1982.
 He next served as the Vice-Chair of the Transport and Highways Committee from 1983 until 1985 when he became the Chief Whip of the Labour Group on the Council from 1985 until 1987 when he became the Deputy Leader of Coventry City Council.
 The following year, Cunningham was elected leader of the Labour group and therefore the council.
 Following becoming leader of the council, Cunningham left his job at Rolls-Royce as an engineer and shop steward.
 Cunningham did not take company shares when Rolls Royce was privatised.

 Cunningham was leader of Coventry City Council until his election to Parliament in 1992.

 As leader of Coventry City Council, Cunningham travelled extensively to cities in western and eastern Europe, many of which were twinned with Coventry.
 These visits included trips to Volgograd, Moscow, Caen, Frankfurt, Dresden, Prague and Warsaw.
 On one visit to Poland in 1990 Cunningham was part of a delegation to Auschwitz.